10 Best Home Inspection Services in New York 2023

 Best for Bonus Licensed Termite Inspection: True Test Home Inspection

-True Test remains top in its category because the home inspection company inspects your apartment as if it were their own.
+True Test remains top in its category because the home inspection company inspects your apartment as if it were theirs.

 The company is renowned for having a licensed termite inspector in New York State.
 This should be taken into consideration.

-A home inspector, in most cases, does not check for termites, although they do look around crevices in the house to see if there is termite activity.
+In most cases, a home inspector does not check for termites, although they do look around crevices in the house to see if there is termite activity.

 So, if you need the inspection, you can ask the company if they can roll in the termite costs.